Skip to main content

 Who manages the City's Pooled Investment Fund?

-Under the direction of City Treasurer, the City's Pooled Investment Fund is managed by the Investments Division Staff.
+The Investments Division staff manages the City's pooled investment fund under the direction of the City Treasurer.
 The authority to invest is delegated to the City Treasurer annually by the City Council.

 What are the permitted investments of the City's Pooled Investment Fund?

 The permitted investments are listed in the City Treasurer's Investment Policy, which is more restrictive than the California Government Code.
-The types of securities eligible for investment include U.S. Treasury securities, U.S. Agency securities, corporate medium-term notes, commercial paper, and repurchase agreements.
-A full list of permitted investments can also be found in the Investment Policy.
+The types of securities eligible for investment include U.S. Treasury securities, U.S. Agency securities, corporate medium-term notes, commercial paper and repurchase agreements.
+The Policy also provides a full list of permitted investments.

 What are the Pooled Investment Fund's objectives?